Skull Base Surgery

 Other tests.
 Your balance, cranial nerves, muscle activity, vision, hearing, and hormonal levels

 may all be checked.
 Studies or scans of other areas and body systems may also be checked.

-In addition to endoscopic and open skull base surgery, these treatments may be needed,
+In addition to endoscopic and open skull base surgery, these treatments may be needed.

-depending on the type of growth or abnormality of the skull base:
+This will depend on the type of growth or abnormality of the skull base:

 Chemotherapy.
 These are medicines used to treat growths caused by cancer.

 Radiation therapy.
 X-ray treatment may be used to control a growth in the skull base that can't be completely